 - It should be “flat or suspended so that its folds fall free when the flag is displayed other than from a flagpole.”

 - The U.S. flag must be at the top when flags as states, cities, or organizations are on the flagpole.

 What not to do with a U.S. Flag:

-- The U.S. Department of Veterans Affairs says that people should not use the flag as a receptacle for receiving, holding, carrying, or delivering anything.
+- Should not use the flag as a receptacle for receiving, holding, carrying, or delivering anything.

 - Do not affix anything to the flag or mark it with any insignia, letter, word, number, figure, or drawing.

-- Do not use it for any advertising — including printing on anything intended to be discarded like handkerchiefs, napkins or boxes.
+- Do not use it for any advertising — including printing on discarded items like handkerchiefs, napkins, or boxes.

 - Don’t turn the flag upside down — the flag is only turned upside down as a distress signal.